RevenueCat/firestore-revenuecat-purchases/PREINSTALL.md

-This extension facilitates in-app purchases and subscriptions, controls access to premium content, and syncs purchase information to Firestore, using [RevenueCat](https://www.revenuecat.com) via Firebase Authentication & Firebase Firestore.
+This extension facilitates in-app purchases and subscriptions, controls access to premium content, and syncs purchase information to Firestore, using [RevenueCat](https://www.revenuecat.com).

-This extension requires you to separately set up (or have already set up) your RevenueCat project.

 Using RevenueCat and this extension, you can...

-- Use RevenueCat and Firebase as your backend for mobile in-app purchases and subscriptions
+- Use RevenueCat and Firebase as your backend for mobile in-app purchases and subscriptions on Apple App Store, Google Play Store, and Amazon Appstore
 - Store purchase lifecycle events (e.g., purchases, subscription renewals, billing issues) in Firestore and react to them
 - Store and update information about customers and their purchases in Firestore
 - Update information about customers' entitlements as Firebase Authentication [Custom Claims](https://firebase.google.com/docs/auth/admin/custom-claims).

-#### Recommended usage

-This extension is meant for both native & hybrid mobile applications In-App Purchases & Subscriptions using the app stores' In-App Purchases APIs.
-Currently supported app stores are the Apple App Store, Googe Play Store, and Amazon App Store.
+RevenueCat supports both native iOS and Android apps as well as hybrid cross-platform apps in [React Native](https://docs.revenuecat.com/docs/reactnative), [Flutter](https://docs.revenuecat.com/docs/flutter), [Unity](https://docs.revenuecat.com/docs/unity), [Cordova](https://docs.revenuecat.com/docs/cordova), and [Ionic](https://docs.revenuecat.com/docs/ionic).

+You need to separately set up (or have already set up) your RevenueCat project.

 #### Additional setup